abuxton/presentations/cote/cote-deckset-presentation.md

 # Installation #
 ## Well it is the obvious place to start! ##

-Lets be honest this is the easiest thing to over come, no one in the software space is making it had to install their software anymore! but this is one of the regular **Chicken or Eggs** we all face.
+Lets be honest this is the easiest thing to over come, no one in the software space is making it hard to install their software anymore! but this is one of the regular **Chicken or Eggs** we all face.

 ---